 The nodal period of an orbit is the interval of time between two consecutive ascending nodes.

-The Launch orbit from Kourou is regarded as absolute orbit number zero.
+The Launch orbit from the launch site is regarded as absolute orbit number zero.
 From then on, each time a new ascending node is crossed the absolute orbit number is incremented by one.